grumpygabe/TeragonPOIParser/README.md

+# Requirements
+This script requires Python 3.10 to run.
+No command line options.
+It will prompt for a directory, and will search that directory tree for POIs.

 # TeragonPOIParser
 A utility script for automatically generating the text needed to load POIs in to Teragon's "Read POI Properties List" when given a directory containing custom POIs.

  _Note that you will still need to use the 'Add Source Path' command and point to your POI directory for Teragon to recognize and correctly place POIs._